donnemartin/saws/README.md

     $ pip install saws

-If you are not installing in a `virtualenv`, run:
+If you are not installing in a [virtualenv](#virtual-environment-installation), run:

     $ sudo pip install saws